 There are certain clothes you must wear if you want to succeed on the slopes.
 Getting frostbite and being frozen is not a good feeling, especially since you’ll be out there for quite awhile.

-First, you must wear a helmet to protect your head.
+As mentioned above, you must wear a helmet to protect your head.
 Falling down is common, and hitting your head is also possible if you aren’t prepared for the fall.
 Goggles are a great addition for keeping the snow and wind out of your face and protecting your eyes from the sun, whilst gloves to protect the hands are crucial.

 Wearing clothing in layers should be the goal.
 Wearing thermal clothing under your pants and your jacket can help keep you warm.
 And, wearing sweatpants under your waterproofs is a smart idea.
 When it gets too cold, it can be hard on the body if you aren’t bundled up.